chrisbyronc/3day-mysql/day-2/lesson/10s-solution-operations.md

 This might be harder than it seems at first...

-Hint 1: in Postgres you can use `E'\n'` to represent a linebreak in a string.
+Hint 1: in MySQL you can use `CHAR(13, 10)` to represent a linebreak in a string.

 Hint 2: the coalesce function might help as well: [https://www.w3schools.com/Sql/func_mysql_coalesce.asp](https://www.w3schools.com/Sql/func_mysql_coalesce.asp)